spiral/docs/orm/relations.md

 ];
 ```

-As before, the best way to create realtion from User and Post to Tags - use INVERSE option.
-We can now update ORM schema and check pivot table created for our purposes, this time pivot table follow relation name so it named "tagged_map":
+As before, the best way to create relation from `User` and `Post` to Tags - use INVERSE option.
+After updating ORM schema let's check pivot table, this time our table follow relation name (not as in previous case "role_user_map") so it named "tagged_map":

 ```
 Columns of primary.tagged_map: